tokestermw/blog-static/content/posts/shrinkage-public-polling.md

 I decided to focus on the biggest pollsters.
 The biggest pollsters are the ones that get cited by media.
 Below I plotted on the left, all the results from YouGov and Rasmussen along with the simple average of all the polls during that week (black line).
 On the right hand side I put the final poll and its sampling error, compared with the hierarchical model estimate.

 ![bla](../../images/pooled-estimate.png)

-You can see how tenuous it is to rely on one pollster, much less one poll to narrate voter support.
-Even the simple average is fairly noisy and "riggable" by prolific pollsters.
-CNN is funnily even-handed.
-You see that the hierarchical Bayesian model performs well and much more even-handed (in the scientific sense).

-I would also like to note that it is actually fairly easy to construct an accurate model at least for the national election.
-The data is simple to use and copious.
-Pollsters generally do a good job of sampling voter preferences except for a few notables (Gallup).
-Any kind of averaging algorithm can get pretty close so competition to construct the best model will only get more fierce.
-I suspect Nate Silver is changing employers because of this very reason ;)

 **The JAGS code:**